 For further information visit our Freedor page or ring 0800 612 6537 and we will be happy to help.
 The installation of the Freedor is included in our pricing.

-For those confined to care homes moving freely within the immediate environment is essential for their well-being and self-esteem.
-However, fire regulations require that fire doors, such as they are installed in gangways and often in bedrooms, are kept closed to prevent the spread of smoke and flames in the event of a fire.
+For those confined to care homes, moving freely within the immediate environment is essential for their well-being and self-esteem.
+However, fire regulations require that fire doors, such as those installed in gangways and often in bedrooms, are kept closed to prevent the spread of smoke and flames in the event of a fire.
 The hydraulic door closers, usually installed for this purpose, make the fire doors difficult to open for the elderly and those who require walking aids.
 Installing a normal fire door retainer to hold the fire door open against the pressure of a traditional door closer does not fully address this problem, as it still requires the fire door to be opened in the first place before it can be retained in the open position.

 Fire doors save lives and property.
 Fire Door Safety Week is all about raising awareness of this critical element of fire safety in every commercial, public and multiple occupancy building.
 The British Woodworking Federation, with a number of industry partners has created Fire Door Safety Week to: